 There are no middlemen.

-Bitcoin is banking without having to deal with government control or regulations.
+Bitcoin is banking without having to deal with government control or regulations since they have their own bitcoin exchange atm machine.
 Many currencies around the world are inflated because the government is printing too much money without having anything to back it up.
 At one time the United States dollar was backed by the gold standard.
 Each dollar’s worth was equal to a fixed amount of gold.
 That has been abandoned.
 When a country prints too much cash, they are devaluing their country’s money.
 Bitcoin is controlled by the market’s participants.
 They will continue to be valuable as long as there is a market for them.

 Bitcoins are limited and scarce, increasing their value.